Explanation of house and property types

 One of the main advantages of flats is they’re usually more affordable to buy or rent than entire houses.

-In the case of tenants, people were often able to rent in locations where buying a property wouldn’t be affordable.
-However, more recently, there has been a trend of rental prices outstripping would-be tenants’ budgets.
+In the case of tenants, people are often able to rent in locations where buying a property wouldn’t be affordable.

 What’s the difference between a flat and an apartment?